The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 8. The logistics are mindboggling

-In Guangdong alone this year, the number of parcels that will be processed in the province is anticipated to hit 670 million(!).
-To help tackle the uptick in deliveries, shipping companies have rented 830,000 square meters of supplementary storage space in Guangdong and hired an additional 90,000 temporary kuaidi guys.
-Some 5,600 vehicles have been added to bolster the province’s kuaidi fleet, according to GRT Radio.
+In Guangdong alone this year, the number of parcels that will be processed in the province is anticipated to hit 900 million.
+To help tackle the uptick in deliveries, an additional 150,000 temporary kuaidi guys have been hired.
+Some 65,000 vehicles will also be on standby.

 For more of The Explainer, click here.